How to embrace employee-generated-content?

 Host training sessions

 Get the experts in!
-Training sessions are a great way to build excitement, upskill employees and kick start a EGC campaign.
+Training sessions are a great way to build excitement, upskill employees and kick-start an EGC campaign.
 Tap the skills of a variety of content experts from videographers to lifestyle influencers.
 By sharing real-world insights, your team will see what’s possible for them to create simply.

 Appoint comms champs to take the lead

-For more on how to empower your employees to become content whizzes, email ciara@springboardcommunications.ie.
+For more on the Internal Wire and how to empower your employees to become content whizzes, email ciara@springboardcommunications.ie.

 For more stories like this sign up for our Insights newsletter ›